-The chair of Our Watch (the foundation to prevent violence against women and children) argues there’s an inextricable link between gender inequality and violence against women.
+As chair of Our Watch (the foundation to prevent violence against women and children) she has long argued there’s an inextricable link between gender inequality and violence against women.

 If we are to change the fact that one in three of us over the age of fifteen have experienced some form of physical violence, too many women are murdered by people they’re in an intimate relationship with, or reduce the18.8% pay gap, we NEED to overhaul attitudes.

 Honoured to share part one of my conversation with one of our true trailblazers.

 Martine Harte: Natasha Stott Despoja, gender equality and female empowerment has underpinned your career.
 This flame of feminism was lit very early as your mum Shirley (a well-known journalist) would take you to women’s refuges with her, can you share more?